 WPF ProgressBar: Value and MaximumUse the WPF ProgressBar control.
 Set the Value and access the Maximum.

-ProgressBar.
+ProgressBar, WPF.
 A ProgressBar graphically displays progress.
 As it is updated, by setting its Value property, it displays a colored bar.
-The bar can become shorter or longer.
 We set its Foreground, and use its Value and Maximum properties.

 Next, I added a separate Button control by dragging it to the Window.
 I specified the "Click" attribute and pressed tab to have Visual Studio create the C# method Button_Click.
 This method is where the ProgressBar is changed.